crmackay/med.hbsgrupos.org/_posts/2014-03-09-batey-symposium-report.md

 categories: update meeting symposium
 ---

+A report on the La Romana Batey Med Syposium on Feb 8th, 2014 in Worcester, MA

 Prepared by Lawrence Loh, MD, MPH, CCFP, FRCPC, Christopher MacKay, and Elizabeth Townsley

 ## Background